wbthomason/packer.nvim/README.md

 })
 ```

-This autocommand can be placed in your `init.vim`, in `plugins.lua`, or any other startup file as per your setup.
+This autocommand can be placed in your `plugins.lua`, or any other Lua startup file as per your setup.

 ## Bootstrapping